Combining your Gumloop flows with webhook triggers allows you to build APIs visually with no code!

 }'

-Flows can also be triggered using a GET request.
+Flows can also be triggered using a GET request when your external service doesn’t support POST requests.
 In this case, all body fields are passed in the URL query parameters.
-This can be useful if you want to trigger a flow from an external service that does not support POST requests.

 curl --get https://api.gumloop.com/api/v1/start_pipeline? \